MicroBlocksCN/microblocks-learn/SUBMITTING_ACTIVITIES.md

 * **topics:** (optional) A list of topics the activity covers, such as art, music, history, cryptography, etc.
 * **card-slides-url** (optional) A link to the source file for the PDF activity card.

-To create your metadata file, you can copy and edit [this template](sample-metadata.json).
+To create your metadata file, you can download and edit [this template](sample-metadata.json).

-The file should be named meta.json.
+The file should be named `meta.json`.